tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 Trading with an External Market
 ===============================
 In urbs it is possible to model the trade with an external market.
-For this two new commodity types, buy and sell commodities, are introduced.
+For this two new commodity types, :ref:`buy and sell commodities<buy-sell-commodity-def>` are introduced.
 For each a time series representing the momentary cost at each timestep is given.
 This time series is of course known to the model in advance, which has two implications.
 First, the modeled system is considered too small to influence the external